-This free festival is a reason to plan a summer long-weekend in the city.
-It takes place almost every Thursday in August and on Labour Day weekend at Public Square Park in downtown Nashville.
-The 2017 festival featured headliners Sheryl Crow, Spoon, Future Islands and Portugal.
-The Man.
+This free festival is a reason to plan a summer long-weekend in Nashville.
+It takes place on Thursday, August 15, Thursday, August 22, and over Labor Day weekend (Thursday, August 29 to Sunday, September 1) at Public Square Park in downtown Nashville.
+The 2019 lineup will be announced June 20 but the 2018 festival featured headliners X Ambassadors, The Wood Brothers and Jimmy Eat World.
 Be sure to come early.
 The Thursday night shows draw 16,000 to 20,000 people each week.

-Inspired by London’s Speakers’ Corner, this public stage at Centennial Park hosts a free concert series in May and June.
-Featured performers have included Emmylou Harris, Josh Rouse, The Blind Boys of Alabama and Son Volt.
-Food and beverage trucks are set up for the Friday and Saturday performances, making for a delightful impromptu picnic.
+Inspired by London’s Speakers’ Corner, this public stage at Centennial Park hosts a free concert series on Fridays and Saturdays in May and June.
+This year’s lineup includes Parker Millsap and Emily Earle, a Season 3 contestant on NBC’s The Voice.
+You can purchase beer and craft cocktails at The MC Pub and there are also food trucks set up during performances, making for a delightful impromptu picnic.

 Live music has been at the airport since 1988.
 The Arts at the Airport program now offers more than 700 performances each year featuring local jazz, country, bluegrass, pop, soul and rock artists.
-With six locations to catch a show, plan some extra time at the airport to indulge in a few songs before leaving Music City.
+With six locations to catch a show (including the famous Tootsies Orchid Lounge), plan some extra time at the airport to indulge in a few songs before leaving Music City.

 This Tennessee chain has evolved from a 1950s grocery store to a Southern food restaurant and live music venue.
 At the Nashville location, diners can indulge in slow-cooked barbecue with a side of country and bluegrass.
-Up-and-coming artists such as the Matt Nicholls, Justen Harden, and Stevie Woodward make for a memorable dinner and a show.
+Up-and-coming artists such as the Cassidy Daniels, Justen Harden, and Callie Hopper make for a memorable dinner and a show.

 A fixture on the live music scene since 1974, this no-frills bar focuses on bluegrass, country and roots music.
 It’s hosted well-known singers such as Ricky Skaggs, Gillian Welch and Alison Krauss.
 Every Sunday night at 8 p.m., the Bluegrass Jam feature is perfect for those who love the folksy sounds of guitar, mandolin, fiddle and bass and a cappella songs.